CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/System-Configuration.md

 ## <h>nv set system control-plane policer \<policer-id\> rate</h>

-Configures the control plane policer forwarding rate, which is the maximum rate in kilobytes (KB) or packets.
+Configures the control plane policer forwarding rate, which is the maximum rate in kilobytes (KB) for packets.
 You can specify a value between 10 and 50000.

 ### Command Syntax